1. First off, take a deep breath!

 Here you can see how you scored on different types of questions in each section.
 The question types with the lowest scores are likely the areas that you need to address first and foremost in your testing plan.

-8. Your NMSC Selection Index
+8. Scholarships and Your NMSC Selection Index

-The College Board uses junior-year PSAT scores to qualify students for a variety of college scholarships.
 If your number on the selection index is above your state’s cutoff (which changes every year), you may qualify for different levels of honors and scholarships.
 If you have ever heard of someone being awarded a National Merit Scholarship, this is the first step towards that distinction.

 Below are the National Merit Semifinalist and Commended Student cutoffs for recent years.
 The Selection Index score is double the sum of your Reading, Writing and Language, and Math Test scores.